The Voice Project (music): The Arms of Sleep

 This co-commission between the Norfolk & Norwich Festival, the Brighton International Festival and the Voice Project was performed six times at the Assembly House in Norwich as part of the 2017 Norfolk & Norwich Festival (20 to 26 May 2017) and four times at Firle Place Riding School (nr.
 Lewes, Sussex) as part of the 2018 Brighton International Festival (10 to 13 May 2018).
 Taking the form of an overnight performance, forty audience members joined the choir, soloists and instrumentalists for a ten-hour piece during which time the audience slept, were read to, were woken up for a 2.30am ‘dream sequence’ performance and eventually woken again at 7am for breakfast and a final choral show.
-There was a choir of 105 and an audience of 240 for the six shows in Norwich.

 Music composed by Orlando Gough, Jonathan Baker, Helen Chadwick & Jon Hopkins.
 The Voice Project Quintet were Sianed Jones & Lisa Cassidy (soprano), Siân Croose (Alto), Jeremy Avis (Tenor), Jonathan Baker (Bass).
-The Voice Project Choir was conducted by Siân Croose.

 Between Stars

 This site-responsive piece took place in Norwich Cathedral on 23 January 2017 – making extensive use of the space in a carefully choreographed promenade performance.
 The seating was removed from the nave to allow the performers to move freely throughout the space and to increase the effect of the lighting design.
-There was a choir of 150 and an estimated audience of 500 across two performances.

 Music composed by Jonathan Baker, Orlando Gough, Helen Chadwick and Siân Croose.
 Music performed by Esther Hopkinson (Violin), Hefin Miles (Violin), John Mudd (Cello), Adrian Lever (Piano), Jeron Gundersen (Percussion).
 The Voice Project quintet were Lisa Cassidy (Soprano), Rebecca Askew & Siân Croose (Alto), Jeremy Avis (Tenor), Jonathan Baker (Bass).
-The Voice Project Choir was conducted by Siân Croose.

 Travels in Light

 This piece was performed on 20 January 2018 in three churches along Princes Street in Norwich - St. Georges near the junction with Tombland, St. Peter Hungate near the corner of Elm Hill, and the United Reformed Church opposite.
 It was the third part of the 'Arms of Sleep' trilogy of performances related to sleep, waking and dreaming - following on from Between Stars in January 2017 and The Arms of Sleep in May 2017.

 Music composed by Jonathan Baker, Orlando Gough, Rebecca Askew, Siân Croose, Helen Chadwick, Karen Wimhurst.
 Music performed by Adrian Lever (piano, organ and hammered dulcimer).
 The Voice Project quintet were Sianed Jones & Lisa Cassidy (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor), Jonathan Baker (Bass).
 Lighting design was done by Tim Tracey.
-The Voice Project Choir was conducted by Siân Croose.